 Depending on the lighting, it either looks like a peach blonde, pastel orange, or a settled orange.
 Was this the color I was aiming for?
 No it wasn’t but it was a nice surprise.
 Adding that small mixture of 8rg/729 on my roots made it look natural in a way.
 The roots have more of a pink undertone like a strawberry blonde, which is what I was going for but I still like this.

-It’s been a month and I was expecting the red to pop out more but instead, all the red washed out and I’m left with a golden blonde instead.
 Its about time to touch up my roots and I’m not sure if I want to keep this color or actually try to get strawberry blonde or go lighter.
 Still thinking about it.